david-macmahon/DirWalkers.jl/README.md

 File agents also run a loop.
 For each iteration they take a filename from the file queue.
-The file name is passed to a user-supplied *file function* that is expected to do something with the file and return some data.
-One simple example of a suitable file function is `Base.stat`.
-This returned data is then put into the output queue.
-It is important that the output queue be created to hold the type of data returned by the file function.
+The file name is passed to a user-supplied *file function* that is expected to do something with the file and return an iterator that yields data from (or about) the file.
+Even if a single object is derived from the file, it must be returned as an iterator (e.g. wrapped in a `tuple`).
+For example, `stat`, which returns a `StatStruct`, is not directly suitable as a DirWalker file function, but the anonymous function `f->tuple(stat(f))` or the composed function `tuple∘stat` would be.
+The values yielded by the returned iterator are put into the output queue.
+The output queue must be created to hold a type that is compatible with the type of data yielded by the iterator returned by the file function.
+The motivation for returning an iterator from the file function is to allow file functions the option of partitioning large per-file data objects (e.g. large Vectors) into smaller pieces to limit memory consumption in the output queue.
 File agents run until they take an empty String from the file queue.

 # Running a directory walker